Dear Friends,

 Dear Gaurav,

 I agree with you.
-However (if given permission to say), that 'Competency Mapping' is not everyone's cup of tea.
-A specialized branch of Psychology, Psychometrics, and Occupational behavior research are working on it (and have shown some light).
+However, if I may say, "Competency Mapping" is not everyone's cup of tea.
+A specialized branch of psychology, psychometrics, and occupational behavior research is working on it and has shown some light.

 Competency is not something that everybody can evaluate and assess using just a questionnaire.
-Moreover, while practicing 'projectives' (a certain type of psychological tests), one needs specialized training.
-It's just a humble suggestion that if anybody wishes to do competency mapping, he or she should have a deep understanding of the subject.
+Moreover, while practicing 'projectives' (a certain type of psychological test), one needs specialized training.
+It's just a humble suggestion that if anybody wishes to do competency mapping, they should have a deep understanding of the subject.
 If practiced correctly, it will be of great use.

 In my opinion, one can suggest a medicine or two based on experience for a particular disease.
-However, to achieve mastery, he or she must have passed at least MBBS (or have equivalent knowledge of the subject).
+However, to achieve mastery, they must have passed at least MBBS or have equivalent knowledge of the subject.

 From India, Pune